Category Archives: Uncategorized

 Your resource for quality Essential Oils.
 Every batch is GC tested to ensure purity and authenticity.

-Tisserand and Young recommend that Clary Sage oil be limited to 0.25% (about 1.5 drops per ounce of any other carrier oils) for leave-on products like ointments, creams, and lotions.
+The International Fragrance Association (IFRA) recommends that Cinnamaldehyde (the chief constituent of Cassia oil) be limited to 0.05% (about 1 drops per 3 ounces of any other carrier oils) for leave-on products like ointments, creams, and lotions.
 There is no restriction for body washes, shampoos, soaps, and other wash-off products because the oil does not remain on the skin.

 Learn more about the Greener Life Diamond and the benefits of the Greener Life Club

-Visit AyurvedicOils.com for more information on the traditional ayurvedic and aromatherapeutic uses of Clary Sage Oil.
-Learn about the natural chemical components that give Clary Sage Oil its fragrance and therapeutic characteristics.
+Visit AyurvedicOils.com for more information on the traditional ayurvedic and aromatherapeutic uses of Cassia Oil.
+Learn about the natural chemical components that give Cassia Oil its fragrance and therapeutic characteristics.

 1. Essential Oil Safety: A Guide for Health Care Professionals By Robert Tisserand, Rodney Young